gjtorikian/selma/README.md

 - Sanitize HTML, through a [Sanitize](https://github.com/rgrove/sanitize)-like allowlist syntax; and
 - Select HTML using CSS rules, and manipulate elements and text nodes along the way.

-It does this through two kwargsL `sanitizer` and `handlers`.
+It does this through two kwargs: `sanitizer` and `handlers`.
 The basic API for Selma looks like this:

 ```ruby
 sanitizer_config = {